Editor's Note: This blog was previously published, we're re-sharing it as part of our 'Best of' series, a look back at some of our most popular blogs.

 - After discussing other sound words to replace the word noise, have students create their own book about their homes using the following sentence stem: The ___ makes a ___.

 Incorporating these tips to maximize guided reading leveled books will help improve your students’ comprehension, oral language development, and writing skills.
-Each idea mentioned in today's post align with Common Core Standards that continue to build as students grow.
-Visit us soon for more tips on how to support your students!
+Each idea mentioned in today's post aligns with Common Core Standards that continue to build as students grow.
+Visit the Hameray Literacy Blog again soon for more tips on how to support your students!

 Sarah is an elementary school teacher who has taught kindergarten, first grade, second grade, and fifth grade.
 One of her most unique experiences was teaching orphans in Tanzania, Africa for a year.
 If you like what you read here, be sure to read more by Sarah on our blog.